-When Favian looks to the dark arts to get what he deserves, Eliza is very happy to assist him…
+When Favian seeks to get what he deserves, Eliza is very happy to assist him…

 The lone horseman cut a shadowy figure, barely visible threading his way through Sherrards Wood.
 The trail was overgrown and difficult for both man and beast to negotiate, especially as the weather had a mind to be unkind and inclement this winter’s eve.
 It was a night to be fireside with plates piled high with good food and fine wine served by comely wenches.
 He cursed vehemently as the cold rain began soaking through his opulent velvet cloak, the fur trim sticking uncomfortably to his skin.
 The north wind, having taken a dislike to the man, had a mind to torment him and screeched obscenities right back at him.